 Because they are used to process similar applications — albeit with dramatically different results — Microfluidizer® processors are often associated with conventional homogenizers.
 In reality, the Microfluidizer® technology platform (highlighted by the fixed-geometry Interaction Chamber™) generates a uniform shear field for particle size reduction and robust cell disruption, with repeatable and scalable results, that is not possible with even the most effective homogenizers.

 This results in significantly smaller average particle sizes.
-A test was conducted to compare a Microfluidizer® processor and an Avestin homogenizer in liposome processing.
+A test was conducted to compare a Microfluidizer®processor and an Avestin homogenizer in liposome processing.
 Both pieces of equipment were operated at 30,000 psi.
-As shown in the chart below, the Microfluidizer® processor achieved more than 50% smaller particles at every pass.
+As shown in the chart opposite, the Microfluidizer® processor achieved more than 50% smaller particles at every pass.

 Another key advantage of the Microfluidizer® processor is its ability to produce more uniform output vs. a homogenizer, as demonstrated in the liposome processing results.